PrefectHQ/prefect/docs/tutorials/dask-ray-task-runners.md

 ## Running parallel tasks with Dask

-You could argue that this simple flow gains nothing from parallel execution, but let's roll with it so you can see just how simple it is to take advantage of the [`DaskTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.DaskTaskRunner).
+You could argue that this simple flow gains nothing from parallel execution, but let's roll with it so you can see just how simple it is to take advantage of the [`DaskTaskRunner`](https://prefecthq.github.io/prefect-dask/).

+To configure your flow to use the `DaskTaskRunner`:

+1. Make sure the `prefect-dask` collection is installed by running `pip install prefect-dask`.
+2. In your flow code, import `DaskTaskRunner` from `prefect_dask.task_runners`.
+3. Assign it as the task runner when the flow is defined using the `task_runner=DaskTaskRunner` argument.

 This is the same flow as above, with a few minor changes to use `DaskTaskRunner` where we previously configured `SequentialTaskRunner`.
-Save this as `dask_flow.py`.
+Install `prefect-dask`, made these changes, then save the updated code as `dask_flow.py`.

 ```python hl_lines="2 12 18"
 from prefect import flow, task